 Our second criterion reflects the way studio monitor speakers differ from their hi-fi siblings: they are intended to give a more accurate portrayal of the signal they are being fed.
 Online audio forums may describe sonic neutrality as “minimal coloration.”

-Coloration is a term used to describe how audio equipment can add its own affect to the audio output.
-More often than not, this refers to changes in the frequency response, but it can also mean low levels of “good distortion,” dynamic compression, or time and phase response anomalies.
+Coloration is a term used to describe how audio equipment can add its own effect to the audio output.
+More often than not, this refers to changes in the frequency response, but it can also mean low levels of harmonic distortion, dynamic compression, or time and phase response anomalies.

-As demonstrated by the ever popular smiley EQ curve that hypes up the bass and treble regions, neutrality isn’t always what people like the best.
+As demonstrated by the ever-popular smiley EQ curve that boosts the bass and treble regions, neutrality isn’t always what people like the best.
 That kind of EQ shaping can make the music sound more awesome (i.e., louder), or actually conceal inadequacies in the music production, or the playback system itself, thereby “flattering” the music.

 But when you’re recording or producing music, this is the last thing you want.
 What you need is a reliable, neutral reference so you have a clear idea of what’s being recorded or what you’re working on.
 And you want to be able to move back and forth between your headphones and studio speakers without any big surprises.
 Your mix should translate well between the two.

 Studio headphones are designed to reveal any flaws in the sound that’s been captured.
 They should not make everything sound pleasing, rather they should provide an unfiltered window into the recording, so the sound engineer can make necessary tweaks during production.
 You’ll notice that because of this requirement, we have a separate target curve we apply to the frequency response in our headphone reviews for this type of headphone.

 Our third point relates to the build of the headphones.
 Since they are a tool for music creation, they must be durable enough to handle being used for long periods of time, pulled on and off many times a session, and often thrown around with other recording gear.